dddrrreee/cs140e-20win/labs/README.md

      checking code from lab3 to verify your implementation matches everyone else's.

-  - [5-sw-uart](5-sw-uart/): a great way to understand the UART hardware is to write your own software version of it and use this to communicate with your laptop.
+     A great way to understand the UART hardware is to write your own software version of it and use this to communicate with your laptop.
      Doing so gives you a second source of output, which will turn out to be very useful later when we do networking.

+***[HAVE NOT UPDATED THE LABS BELOW]***

-  - [6-replay](6-replay/): in a twist on lab3, you will use Unix system calls to interpose between your Unix and pi bootloader code, record all reads and writes, and test your bootloader implementation by replaying these back, both as seen and with systematic
+  - [5-replay](5-replay/): in a twist on lab3, you will use Unix system calls to interpose between your Unix and pi bootloader code, record all reads and writes, and test your bootloader implementation by replaying these back, both as seen and with systematic